saulpierotti/markdown_notebook/DRD.md

 * Each point in the matrix (sample/gene association) has a color proportional to the fold change in expression
 	* Black means no fold change
 	* Red represents up-regulated genes and green down-regulated genes
+* By placing genes and sample accoriding to their dendrogram I can spot strucutre in the color scheme

+## Principal component analysis (PCA)
+* In microarray analysis we have a lot of data: many genes and many samples

 <!---
 # Practical part - doctormaragiuliabacalini